-The filling out of the appropriate form by the clerk does not signify that the amendment has been admitted; for, though actually entered it is not officially admitted unless and until approved.
-AMENDMENTS UNDER ORDER 3311 Amendments concerning merely formal matters do not require submission to the Group Manager prior to entry.
+AMENDMENTS UNDER ORDER 3311

+Amendments concerning merely formal matters do not require submission to the Group Manager prior to entry.
 See 714.16.
 The notice of entry (POL-271) is date stamped and mailed by the examining group.
 If such amendments are disapproved either in whole or in part, they are handled like those not under Order 3311.

-714.16(e) Amendments Under Rule 312, Entry in Part The general rule that an amendment cannot be entered in part and refused in part should not be relaxed, but when, under Rule 312, an amendment, for example, is proposed containing a plurality of claims or amendments to claims, some of which may be entered and some not, the acceptable claims or amendments should be entered in the case.
+714.16(e) Amendments Under Rule 312, Entry in Part

+The general rule that an amendment cannot be entered in part and refused in part should not be relaxed, but when, under Rule 312, an amendment, for example, is proposed containing a plurality of claims or amendments to claims, some of which may be entered and some not, the acceptable claims or amendments should be entered in the case.
 If necessary, the claims should be renumbered to run consecutively with the claims already in the case.
 The refused claims or amendments should be canceled in lead pencil on the amendment.

-The Examiner should then submit a report (POL-271) recommending the entry of the acceptable portion of the amendment and the nonentry of the remaining portion together with his reasons therefore.
+The Examiner should then submit a report (POL-271) recommending the entry of the acceptable portion of the amendment and the non-entry of the remaining portion together with his reasons therefore.
 The claims entered should be indicated by number in this report.

-(Basis: Notice of August 11, 1922.)
-Handling is similar to complete entry of a Rule 312 amendment.
+Handling is similar to complete entry of a

+Rule 312 amendment.

+If the application was filed on or after October 25, 1965, entry in part is not recommended unless the full additional fee required, if any, accompanies the amendment.
+See 607, 714.16(c).

-714.17 Amendment Filed After the Period for Response Has Expired When an application is not prosecuted within six months from the date of the last Office action therein, or within a set shortened statutory period and thereafter an amendment is filed, such amendment shall be endorsed on the file wrapper of the application, but not formally entered and the Examiner shall immediately notify the applicant that the amendment was not filed within the time period and therefore cannot be entered.
+714.17 Amendment Filed After the Period for Response Has Expired an amendment is filed, such amendment shall be endorsed on the file wrapper of the application, but not formally entered and the Examiner shall immediately notify the applicant that the amendment was not filed within the time period and therefore cannot be entered.
 The applicant should also be notified that the application is abandoned.

+When an application is not prosecuted within the period set for response and thereafter

+Thurst MAR

-(Basis: Order 1854.)
-714.18 Entry of Amendments Amendments are stamped with the date of their receipt in the group.
+714.18 Entry of Amendments 18 1

+Amendments are stamped with the date of their receipt in the group.
 It is important to observe the distinction which exists between the stamp which shows the date of receipt of the amendment in the group ("Group Date" stamp) and the stamp bearing the date of receipt of the amendment by the Office ("Office Date" stamp).
 The latter date, placed in the left-hand corner, should always be referred to in writing to the applicant with regard to his amendment.

-The amendment or letter is placed in the file, given its number as a paper in the application, and its character endorsed on the file wrapper in red ink When several amendments are made in an application on the same day no particular order as to the hour of the receipt or the mailing of the amendments can be assumed, but consideration of the case must be given as far as possible as though all the papers filed were a composite single paper.
+The amendment or letter is placed in the file, given its number as a paper in the application, and its character endorsed on the file wrapper n red ink.

+When several amendments are made in an application on the same day no particular order as to the hour of the receipt or the mailing of the amendments can be assumed, but consideration of the case must be given as far as possible as though all the papers filed were a composite single paper.

 After entry of the amendment the application is "up for action."
 It is placed on the Examiner's desk, and he is responsible for its proper disposal.
 The Examiner should immediately inspect the amendment as set forth in 714.05.
 After inspection if no immediate or special action is required, the application awaits re-examination in regular order.

 Amendments or other papers filed in cases before the Law Examiner should be promptly forwarded to him.

-(Basis: Notice of April 18, 1919.)
-714.19 List of Amendments, Entry Denied The following types of amendments are ordinarily denied entry:
+714.19 List of Amendments, Entry Denied

+The following types of amendments are or-

+dinarily denied entry: